Introduction to Forecast in Tableau

 Time series modeling a technique for forecasting is widely used in predictive analytics.
 Forecasting doesn’t mean deriving exact values but it essentially means obtaining possible accurate values.
 Tableau employs a powerful exponential smoothening technique that assigns more weight to the values located closest to the prediction period and calculates the forecast.
 Tableau allows us to change the options pertaining to forecasts as required, and also offers a summary of the results like it gives values of metrics Root Mean Square Error, Mean Absolute Error, Mean Absolute Squared Error, Mean Absolute Percentage Error, and Akaike Information Criterion, and smoothening coefficients alpha, beta and gamma.

 This is a guide to Forecast in Tableau.
-Here we discuss basic concept with a step-by-step process to create a forecast in Tableau with given snapshots.
+Here we discuss the basic concepts with a step-by-step process to create a forecast in Tableau with given snapshots.
 You may also look at the following article to learn more –